 The bottom of the bag is only stiff for about half its length, which is what allows you to pack it down small for more minimal loads.
 But when stuffed to the limit, this creates a point where the bag likes to hinge downward at the back.

 Unless you have loads of clearance between bag and tire, this is going to cause tire rub.
-You can see it happening a little bit in this picture from the Idaho Smoke ‘n’ Fire 400:
+You can see it happening in this picture:

 My solution: put something thin and stiff in the bottom of the bag across the point where the bag starts to bend.
 This could be a camp sandal, Kindle e-reader, or even a specially cut piece of plastic or cardboard.
 It also helps to pack clothes or soft things very compactly into a single solid mass before cinching down the roll-top closure.